 This is because we didn’t have a designated spot for charging.
 If my cell phone was dying, I would often have to search all over the house to find the right charger for it.

 Now we have created a place for all the electronic devices to charge, and the wandering cord problem has been solved.
 Also, the lost phone problem has generally been solved, too, though I am still trying to get the kids to remember to put their phones and iPods back when they are finished.

 I liked the idea of a drawer for a charging station.
 This way, all the cords and devices could be hidden.

 The Maestro and I did a lot of shopping around to find something that might work for the space in our living room where we planned to put it.

 It matched our style and decor, and it was the perfect size for the space.
 More importantly, it had a drawer.

-We currently have: 3 iPhones, an iPad, a Kindle, and one iPod.
-(Used to be two, but Chloe's is officially dead.)
+We currently have: 3 iPhones, an iPad, a Kindle, and two iPods.

 Plus, that leaves two more outlets to accommodate any future devices brought into the home.
 And believe me, it’s a matter of when, not if!